pvandervelde/mindvortex/src/posts/2023-05-04-Swerve-drive-kinematics-verification.md

 independent[*] from the direction of movement of the robot.
 This also means that the forward kinematics calculations are based on the [pseudoinverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse) approach which computes a best fit, a.k.a. least squares, using the drive module wheel velocities and steering angles.
+In order words the wheel velocities and steering angles are approximations, not exact values.

-The transition between states, i.e. from one combination of x-velocity, y-velocity and rotation velocity to another combination, is done using a linear trajectory for the drive module controls, i.e. wheel velocity and steering angle.
-While linear control trajectories are not the best method it does allow later on only changing the trajectory code to use a more suitable one, for instance a [jerk limited](https://en.wikipedia.org/wiki/Jerk_(physics)#In_motion_control) profile.
+The transition between states, i.e. from one combination of x-velocity, y-velocity and rotation velocity to another combination, is done by assuming that there is linear control for the drive module variables, i.e. wheel velocity and steering angle.
+While linear control trajectories are not the best control method it does allow later on only changing the trajectory code to use a more suitable one, for instance a [jerk limited](https://en.wikipedia.org/wiki/Jerk_(physics)#In_motion_control) profile.

-The code gives me a graphs like the ones presented in my [previous post](posts/Swerve-drive-kinematics-simulation).
+The code I wrote gives me a graphs like the ones presented in my [previous post](posts/Swerve-drive-kinematics-simulation).
 However before I use this code to test new control algorithms I want to make sure my code is actually producing the correct results.
 The [verification](https://en.wikipedia.org/wiki/Software_verification_and_validation) is done by running a bunch of simple simulations for which I am able to predict the behaviour using